Operations, Services, and Use of Collection Policy

 c.
 Copyright notice is posted at the copy machine.

-g.
+e.
 CJPL offers a scanning service.
-Materials scanned will be saved to a flash drive only.
+Materials scanned will be saved to a flash drive only and deleted after use.

 b.
 To meet our goal of being an active participant in our community, use of our meeting rooms is encouraged and supported.